poenneby/practical-clojurescript/README.md

 Locate the `:dependencies` key and add the following dependency at the end of the vector:
 `[cljs-ajax "0.8.0"]`

-When modifying the project configuration we need to restart the REPL so `Ctrl+D` to quit and start with `lein figwheel`
+When modifying the project configuration we need to restart the REPL so quit with `Ctrl+D` and start it again with `lein figwheel`

-`cljs-ajax` exposes different functions representing HTTP methods such as `GET` and we can try it out while in the REPL.
+**cljs-ajax` is a simple Ajax client for ClojureScript and Clojure and it exposes different functions representing HTTP methods such as `GET` and `POST`.

+Let's try it out while in the REPL.

-First import the module:
+First import the module and the `GET` function:

 ```
 app:cljs.user=> (require '[ajax.core :refer [GET]])